 Good things come to those who wait.
-It certainly seems like that too, as after last night’s PlayStation Showcase we’ve been given a lot of new information about Gran Turismo 7.
+It certainly seems like that too, as after the 2021 PlayStation Showcase, we've been given a lot of new information about Gran Turismo 7.
 A new three-minute trailer has given us plenty to digest, but not everything was clear on first viewing.

 Here are five things you might have missed in GT7's latest trailer!

 We got a glimpse of this in the reveal trailer last year, but a lot has changed since then.
 GT Sport's menus are simple and effective, but the ones you'll be scrolling through in GT7 next year look downright beautiful.
 Polyphony has blended in a real, living background into the home menu for GT7.

 We don't know for sure, but we're going to go out on a limb and say that this environment's day and night cycle matches your own in real life.
 I.e. it'll be daytime in the GT home menu when it's daytime outside too.

 What all of these icons mean isn't clear, but we can certainly take a guess at some.
 This includes the garage for the car and online multiplayer for the three people in the bottom-right.